Can Airlines Detect Dummy Tickets? Explained Clearly

 How Consulates Verify Bookings

 If you’ve ever handed in a flight reservation with your visa application, you might have wondered what happens next.
-The process is usually very straightforward.
+The process is usually very straightforward, especially with 2025's increased use of AI-assisted checks.

 Here’s what consular staff might do: